 - 43. The achievements of the College pupils confirmed the very high level at which the College was operating; producing excellent academic results, whilst maintaining a strong tradition of breadth in its wider activities.
 Overall, the College continued to be proud of its ability to add value to the education of its pupils so that they consistently produce outstanding results. - 44.
 The College continued to provide a well-established and staffed Higher Education & Careers Department, and a resource library which is available to pupils at any time during the school day.
 Advice and guidance are particularly important in the Sixth Form as pupils prepare to make important decisions about their future.
-97.4% of the year group went onto Higher Education, of which, 82% went to attend their first choice university.
-To help prepare for this a Higher Education and Careers Programme was provided.
-This ran throughout the Sixth Form starting in December of the Lower Sixth year. - 45.
-While a significant part of the work of the department is with the Sixth Form, Careers Education and Guidance is part of the development of pupils throughout the Senior School via: - the Futurewise Scheme (careers and aptitude assessments); - · one-to-one meetings with a careers advisor; - the College's work experience programme at end of Upper Fifth (Year 11); - on-line careers exploration; - tutorials and the PSHE programme; - work-related learning e.g. writing a CV and covering letter; - · career assembly programme; and - a HE and Careers Bulletin, published regularly. - 46.
-In February and March 2017 the College was inspected by the Independent Schools Inspectorate (ISI).
+For the recent leavers of 2018 the future looks bright with 100% of pupils (those who applied to university) having gained a place to start in 2018, and of those, 78% will be attending their first choice university and 95% will be attending their first or second choice university.
+This year the Oxbridge team not only introduced the new College Oxbridge programme but successfully helped 6 pupils gain offers, with five of them achieving the grades they needed and one missing by the smallest of margins.
+With several pupils also getting into medical school and almost 60% of our pupils attending a Russell Group university our Higher Education and Careers Department were very pleased with the performance of the U6th this year. - 45.
+While a significant part of the work of the department is with the Sixth Form, Careers Education and Guidance is part of the development of pupils throughout the Senior School via: - the Futurewise Scheme (careers and aptitude assessments); - one-to-one meetings with a careers advisor; - the College's work experience programme at end of Upper Fifth (Year 11); - the inspirational 'Charity T Shirt Competition' which takes place in the Lower Fifth - the Pathways Programme, which aims to prepare Sixth Form pupils more broadly by developing their lifestyles in preparation for life after school; - on-line careers exploration; - tutorials and the PSHE programme; - work-related learning e.g. the CV and covering letter competition; - career assembly programme; and - a HE and Careers Bulletin, published regularly. - 46.
+The College was last inspected in February and March 2017 by the Independent Schools Inspectorate (ISI).
 The inspection comprised of two teams; one for the Senior School and the other visited the Prep School and Pre-Prep.
 The inspection teams examined the following areas: - Compliance.
 The team reported on the three schools' compliance with the standards, including the National Minimum Standards for Boarding.
 The standards in all areas were met. - Educational Quality.
 The inspection reports on the quality of the three schools' work, focusing on the achievement of the pupils, including their academic development, and the personal development of the pupils.
 The team reported that the quality in both these areas for all three schools was excellent. - 47.
-Further enhancement to the Campus included the replacement of the Cloisters Building and part of Young House roof and enhancement to ensure the campus can accommodate children and staff that requirement assistance to move between and around the buildings.
-The main effort during the year was to manage the projects that will provide two new boarding houses and a day house for the Senior School, as well as the refurbishment of the fire damaged boarding house known as Robert Pearce House.
+This year the rebuilding of the Robert Pearce House, post fire damage, was completed along with a further two boarding houses and a day house for the Senior School.
+These developments and the associated relocation of boarding accommodation allow for the refurbishment of School House into classrooms and office and welfare facilities for the Senior School.
+Combined, this programme of development represents the most significant investment in facilities in the College's 150 year history.

-Fundraising Performance
+Fundraising